7RU7H/Archive/Scripting/Python/useful_python3.md

 # Useful Python

 This is a condensed and *Hacking Themed* resource for python.
 Remember with python [you need a ruler for tab indentatio](https://www.youtube.com/watch?v=YnL9vAFphmE) and [sometimes we have a competition to write the longest list comprehension...and sometimes it's in production...and sometimes we don't call it a competition but work](https://www.youtube.com/watch?v=BgxklT94W0I) which requires a [phd](https://www.youtube.com/watch?v=xyrgkui0uCA).
+This like [xinyMinutes](https://learnxinyminutes.com/docs/python) with most hacking theme and base of things I have found or used.

 # Basics

-## Fundamentals
+### Fundamentals

 ```python
 #! /usr/bin/python3 # Shebang line